snoplus/smellie/README.md

-smellie
+SMELLIE
 =======

-a scattering module in the embedded led light injection entity
+Scattering Module for the Embedded LED Light Injection Entity

-* file and function names are a work in progress but should be changed to be more self-explanatory, e.g. pysepiaUser.py instead of safepysepia.py
+* File and function names are a work in progress

-* please update when altering or adding to code
+* Please update this readme when altering or adding to the code

 Contains:
 * fibreSwitch.py - contains the commands for controlling the fibre switch